Bernie Sanders on Native American Rights

 Healthcare: Healthcare for Native Americans should be improved to better address medical needs and improve outcomes.
-We should to expand community health centers and to increase federal funding to Indian country to increase access to quality healthcare.
+We should expand community health centers and increase federal funding to Indian country to increase access to quality healthcare.

 Acknowledging Racism: The history of gross mistreatment of Native Americans should be brought to and maintained in the public’s attention.
 Stereotypes and slurs against Native Americans should be discouraged and denounced.

 Protect The Indian Child Welfare Act: Bernie supports keeping the ICWA in place to protect Native American children and families.